-49. Introduction
+44. Introduction

 During the project development process, changes to a programmed project might be necessary to update project phases and to realign a project to meet its objectives and goals.
-Caltrans is responsible for adjusting and managing project programming changes efficiently.
-Depending on the circumstance, Caltrans has a number of options available that include: managing each SHOPP project within its delegated authority or allocation, updating the programmed cost through project amendments, and supplemental allocations.
+Caltrans is responsible to adjust and manage project programming changes efficiently.
+Depending on the circumstance, Caltrans has a number of options available that include: managing each SHOPP project within its delegated authority or allocation, updating the programmed cost during each two-year cycle SHOPP document, project amendments off cycle upon completion of PA&ED and PS&E, and supplemental funds requests.

-a.
+- a.
 Supplemental Allocations.
-Once allocated, projects that experience increases in capital or support costs above the amounts in the Commission's allocation and above Commission established thresholds shall require a supplemental project allocation.
-Caltrans shall, for each project requiring a supplemental project allocation, submit a detailed request to the Commission for its approval.
+Once allocated, projects that experience increases in capital or support costs above the amounts in the Commission's allocation and above Commission established thresholds, shall require a supplemental project allocation.
+Caltrans shall, for each project requiring a supplemental project allocation, submit a detailed request to the Commission for its approval. - b.

-- b.
 Construction.
 The costs programmed and allocated for Caltrans construction projects are to be based on the engineer's final estimate presented to the Commission for an allocation vote.
-For allocation requests equal to or greater than 120 percent of the programmed amount, Caltrans shall submit a detailed request to the Commission for its approval. - c.
+For allocation requests equal to or greater than 120% of the programmed amount, Caltrans shall submit a detailed request to the Commission for its approval. - c.
 Support.
-The costs programmed and allocated for Caltrans support is the amount identified and presented to the Commission for allocation.
-For allocation requests equal to or greater than 120 percent of the programmed amount, Caltrans shall submit a detailed request to the Commission for its approval. - d.
-No adjustments to support or construction capital will be made by Caltrans beyond the authority delegated by Commission Resolution G-19-12. - e.
-Changes to project outputs must be approved by the Commission. - f.
-The Commission will not amend the SHOPP to change the program year of the funding or the funding amount for any project phase programmed in the current fiscal year except to reprogram funds from a construction project to later mitigation work required for that project, including landscaping or mitigation.
-The Commission will consider the amendment only if it is proposed concurrently with an allocation of funds programmed for the project in the current fiscal year.
-These types of amendments are adjustments that may be incorporated into the Commission's allocation action.
+The costs programmed and allocated for Caltrans support for the following project phases, including but not limited to, PA&ED, PS&E, right-of-way, and construction, is the amount identified and presented to the Commission for allocation vote.
+For allocation requests equal to or greater than 120% of the programmed amount, Caltrans shall submit a detailed request to the Commission for its approval. - d.
+No adjustments to support or construction capital will be made by e.
+Changes to project performance measures must be approved by the Commission.